Product OS··14 min read

 Does digital identity actually change resale prices, or is it just a nice-to-have feature?

 The evidence from analogous markets is clear: verifiable history commands a price premium.
 Vehicles with full documented service history consistently sell for more than equivalent unserviced examples.
 Properties with EPCs and documented improvements transact faster and at better prices.
 In B2B equipment, where asset values are higher and buyer sophistication is greater, the premium for verifiable documentation is proportionally larger.
-Sellers who can prove their asset has been maintained, inspected, and certified to specification consistently outperform market pricing for equivalent assets where that documentation is absent or incomplete.
+Sellers who can prove their asset has been maintained, inspected, and certified to specification consistently outperform market pricing for equivalent assets where documentation is absent or incomplete.
+The 20–35% discount buyers apply to unverifiable assets is not a negotiating convention — it reflects the real cost of due diligence risk and compliance uncertainty.
+Digital identity eliminates that uncertainty, and the seller captures the recovered value.

 How do you handle the practical problem of accumulated paper records — an asset may have ten years of service history before digital identity is implemented?

-Retrofitting digital identity to existing assets is a real implementation challenge, but it is not an obstacle.
-The approach is to establish the digital record from the point of implementation forward, with a one-time digitisation of key historical documents — major service records, inspection certificates, and warranty documentation — uploaded to the asset's digital record at onboarding.
-A buyer evaluating the asset can see the complete picture: a digitised historical record plus a fully digital forward-looking history from the point of implementation.
-For assets approaching first resale, even partial digitisation of the historical record changes the transaction dynamic significantly.
+Retrofitting digital identity to existing assets is a real challenge, but not an obstacle.
+The approach is to establish the digital record from the point of implementation forward, with a one-time digitisation of key historical documents — major service records, inspection certificates, and warranty documentation — uploaded at onboarding.
+A buyer evaluating the asset sees the complete picture: a digitised historical record alongside a fully digital forward-looking history.
+For assets approaching first resale, even partial digitisation of the historical record materially changes the transaction dynamic.
+Buyers understand that pre-implementation history will be document-scanned rather than natively digital; the important signal is that the seller has made that history visible at all, rather than leaving the buyer to discover gaps during due diligence.

 What happens to the digital identity record if the equipment is significantly repaired or rebuilt?

 Major repairs, engine rebuilds, and component replacements are precisely the events that should be most prominently recorded in a digital identity record — not obscured.
 A transparent repair history, with documented parts specification and engineer sign-off, is more reassuring to a sophisticated buyer than a suspiciously clean record.
-The digital identity record does not reset at ownership transfer or major service; it accumulates.
+The digital identity record does not reset at ownership transfer or major service; it accumulates throughout the asset's entire life.
 That accumulation is the value.
-An asset with a detailed, transparent record of a major refurbishment, including the specification of replacement components, is often more sellable than one with an incomplete or ambiguous history.
+An asset with a detailed, transparent record of a major refurbishment — including the specification of replacement components and return-to-service certification — is often more sellable than one with an incomplete or ambiguous history that leaves buyers guessing about what was done and when.

 See how BrandedMark handles this